Stein factors for variance-gamma approximation in the Wasserstein and Kolmogorov distances: Bounds for the solution of the Stein equation

 In this section, we establish new bounds for the solution (\ref{vgsolngeneral0}) of the $\mathrm{VG}(r,\theta,\sigma,\mu)$ Stein equation (\ref{377}) that have the correct dependence on the test function $h$ for the purposes of using Stein's method to derive Wasserstein and Kolmogorov distance error bounds for VG approximation.
 Our bounds are valid for the entire parameter space $r>0$, $\theta\in\mathbb{R}$, $\sigma>0$ and $\mu\in\mathbb{R}$.

-We begin by stating two bounds of \cite{dgv15} that are the only bounds in the current literature that are of a suitable form for deriving Kolmogorov distance bounds for the whole class of VG distributions; no bounds in the literature are suitable for the purposes of obtaining Wasserstein distance bounds for the entire VG class.
+We begin by stating two bounds from \cite{dgv15} (see inequalities (3.31) and (3.32) from that reference) that are the only bounds in the current literature that are of a suitable form for deriving Kolmogorov distance bounds for the whole class of VG distributions; no bounds in the literature are suitable for the purposes of obtaining Wasserstein distance bounds for the entire VG class.
 We will use these bounds in our proof of Theorem \ref{thm1}.
 For bounded and measurable $h:\mathbb{R}\rightarrow\mathbb{R}$,

 where

 Our presentation of inequalities (\ref{vgsolnunibound}) and (\ref{vgsolnunibound1}) differs a little from that given in \cite{dgv15}.
 This is discussed in Remark \ref{appbr}.

 Let us now state our main result.
 The theorem extends Theorem 3.1 of \cite{gaunt vgii}, which was given for the $\theta=0$ case, to cover the entire class of VG distributions.